 Congratulations on your growing family!
 In the East Bay, we have many choices for great prenatal and birthing classes.
+In response to the Covid-19 pandemic, many have gone online.
 From free birthing classes offered by hospitals to intensive home birth prep, you can have your pick.
 Here are some of the most popular options for birthing and labor classes nearby.

 Hospital Prenatal and Birthing Classes